Improving instrumental variable estimators with post-stratification: Simulation Study

 For the scenarios considered, bias is a much smaller share of the overall RMSE than variance; see the low range of biases on Figure~\ref{fig:overall_performance}, relative to the SEs.
-That being said, DSF and PWIV have elevated levels of bias, as expected: they are estimating the CACE of the kept strata in the first case, and weighting the higher-compliance more heavily in the second case, which shifts their respective estimands. $IV_w$, in principle, does the same by dropping low-compliance strata when the estimated compliance is precisely 0.
-Even so, the bias reduction due to stratification for this estimator cause it to be the least biased of all the estimators considered. $IV_a$ (and by extension 2SLS) has less bias than the simple IV, but the relative improvement is not nearly as large as for $IV_w$ for the smaller sample sizes.
+We plot the biases again on Figure~\ref{fig:bias}, to clarify the bias trends.
+For one-sided noncompliance, $IV_w$ has much less bias, as anticipated.
+The instability it faces in the two-sided noncompliance case seems to erase bias gains, however (see bottom row).
+As expected, DSF and PWIV have elevated levels of bias: they are estimating the CACE of the kept strata in the first case, and weighting the higher-compliance strata more heavily in the second case, which shifts their respective estimands. $IV_w$ and DSS0, in principle, do the same by dropping low-complier strata when the estimated proportion of compliers is precisely 0 (or negative).
+Even so, the bias reduction due to stratification for this estimator cause it to generally be the least biased of all the estimators considered. $IV_a$ (and by extension 2SLS) can have less bias than the simple IV, but the relative improvement is negligible across scenarios.